levyjeff/levyjeff.github.io/_teaching/teaching.md

   - Broaden into new skills that require a higher level of Python (R) proficiency
   - Prepare for the post-graduation job market

-This course is available in both Python and R, and requires either having taken the first course in the correct language, or instructor approval.
+This course is currently only available in Python, and requires either having taken the first course, or instructor approval.
+In the past the course sequence was also offered in R.
 __Quarters taught:__ _Autumn 2019-2023 (Python), Autumn 2022 (R), Winter 2021 (R)_

 ### PPHA 52000: Individual Reading and Research